cogitor/cogitor.github.io/_posts/2016-04-10-map-and-flatmap.md

 There is a nice syntactic sugar in Scala that allows us to combine map and flatMap functions in a more readable way, using [for comprehensions](http://debasishg.blogspot.ie/2008/03/monads-another-way-to-abstract.html).

-We can explain it using the above example and Options:
+It can be explained using the above example and Options:

 {% capture my_include %}// let's use a list of integers from the example above val list = List(1, 2, 4, 8)